zacnomore/portfolio/blog/observing-systems.md

 }
 ```

-Sometimes the message isn't quite right.
-You come to tell people about the coming storm but it's already raining at their house.
-Or you share the news of the butcher shop sale with Sal even though you know he's vegetarian.vAfter doing this day-in and day-out you start to wonder if there's a better way.
-You could go to your boss but you need a good pitch, what could you change?

-So you sit down and make a list of the problems you've seen.
-It looks a little something like this:
+There's some problems though.
+When you told Sal about the fun at the butcher shop he was less than interested.
+He's a vegetarian.
+Also, the rain storm at 10am ended at 11am so people were less than pleased to receive the news at 3pm.
+It was alright for a first day but you wonder if there's room for improvement so you sit down and think about the problems you've seen:

 - Poor matching of message and recipient
-- Busy recipient
 - Outdated Messages
-- Poor ordering of messages
-- More messages than can be delivered

-So you've got your problems and it's time for solutions.
+You decide to visit your boss's office after work to make some suggestions.

 ## Poor Matching of Message and Recipient

-You know that many
+You've figured out that many people in your neighborhood only care about certain kinds of messages.
+Rather than giving them every message you can ask which topics they're interested in and give only messages under those topics.
+You pitch the following proposal:

 ```javascript
 const messageTypes = {